Borel equivalence relations in the space of bounded operators: Preliminaries

-An operator $T\in\LB(H)$ is \emph{compact} if the image of the closed unit ball of $H$ under $T$ is compact.
+An operator $T\in\LB(H)$ is \emph{compact} if the image of the closed unit ball of $H$ under $T$ has compact closure.
 The set of compact operators is denoted by $\LK(H)$. $T$ is \emph{finite rank} if $\rank(T)=\dim(\ran(T))<\infty$, and the set of finite rank operators is denoted by $\LB_f(H)$.
-Clearly, $\LB_f(H)\subseteq\LK(H)$, and one can show that an operator is compact if and only if it is a norm limit of finite rank operators (3.3.3 in \cite{MR971256}).
+It is well-known that an operator on $H$ is compact if and only if it is a norm limit of finite rank operators.
 The following characterizes which diagonal operators are compact:

 \begin{prop}[3.3.5 in \cite{MR971256}] If $T\in\LB(H)$ is diagonal with respect to an orthonormal basis $\{e_n:n\in\N\}$, say $Tv=\sum_{n=0}^\infty \lambda_n \langle v,e_n\rangle e_n$ for all $v\in H$, then $T$ is compact if and only if $\lim_{n\to\infty}\lambda_n=0$. \end{prop}